Chelmsford: English Electric Valve Company

 The Waterhouse Lane–based company began in the early 1940s as a part of the Marconi group, manufacturing magnetrons for defence radar systems.
-The company was first registered as a separate company in Chelmsford, Essex in 1947 under Serge Aisenstein.
+The company was first registered as a separate company in Chelmsford, Essex in 1947 under Simeon Serge Aisenstein.
 Its initial name was the Phoenix Dynamo Co Ltd, though it immediately changed its name to English Electric Valve Company Ltd.

 In 1959 Bob Coulson established Traveling-wave tube and Microwave tube sections and they were producing ceramic hydrogen thyratrons as well.
 By this time EEV was the largest hi-tech manufacturing company in the UK.
 A year later they won an EMMY award for outstanding contribution to Electronics Technology in developing the 4½" orthicon tube.

 In 1961 they acquired Associated Electrical Industries Valve business based in Lincoln.
 Sir Charles Oatley was a director of the company from 1966 to 1985.
 In 1962, EEV opened its first office in America in Buffalo, NY.
 In the 1970s EEV collaborated with QinetiQ in the development of the pyroelectric vidicon, the first thermal imaging detector.
 The company has received 13 Queen's Awards for Technology in its history, most recently in 2006 for low light imaging devices and in 2004 for thyratrons for cancer radiotherapy treatment.
 In 1972, they opened an office in Paris and in 1977 they opened another in New York; this time in Elmsford.

 Keith Attwood, e2v's CEO joined in 1999, as MD of EEV, after a short period as Marconi Applied technologies, the company was renamed to e2v technologies in 2002 as part of a management buy out supported by 3i following the collapse of the Marconi group.
 Following further growth under 3i, in 2004 the company floated on the London Stock Exchange.

 In 2017, e2v was acquired by US company Teledyne Technologies and changed its name to Teledyne e2v, 70 years after its registration as a Chelmsford-based company.
 As of 2022, Teledyne e2v continues its operations at the Waterhouse Lane site.